Spring

 Configure the Rollbar Bean

-For a very simple configuration you can create a new RollbarConfig class such as the one below and add it to your project.
+You can create a new RollbarConfig class, such as the one below, and add it to your project for a simple configuration.
 Make sure to set your ACCESS_TOKEN and add your project package to the @ComponentScan.

 @Configuration()